SheetJS/sheetjs/misc/docs/README.md

 There is no real documentation, and in fact Excel treats PRN as an output-only file format.
 Nevertheless we can guess the column widths and reverse-engineer the original layout.
-Excel's 240-character width limitation is not enforced.
+Excel's 240 character width limitation is not enforced.

 #### Data Interchange Format (DIF)